ibm-cloud-docs/log-analysis/archive.md

 For more information on how to configure these policies for a user, see [Granting permissions to a user to view logs in LogDNA](/docs/services/Log-Analysis-with-LogDNA/work_iam.html#user_logdna).

-Complete the following steps to assign a user permissions to archive logs:
+Complete the following steps to assign a user permission to archive logs:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Users**.
 2. From the row for the user that you want to assign access, select the **Actions** menu, and then click **Assign access**.